AlePuglisi/ROV-Ricketts-ros2/README.md

 ## Step 1.
 Set up The Simulation

-## Step 1.1.
+## 1.1.
 Create ROV Ricketts URDF from Sketchfab Model

-## Step 1.2.
+## 1.2.
 Set up empty underwater World Gazebo Harmonic Simulation

-## Step 1.3.
-Include and Tune Thrusters, Buoyancy, and other fluid dynamic Plugins in the ROV Model
+## 1.3.
+Tune Thrusters, Buoyancy, and other fluid dynamic Plugins for the ROV Model

-## Step 1.4.
+## 1.4.
 Spwan and Move ROV Ricketts in the empty world

-## Step 1.5.
+## 1.5.
 Include

 ## Step 2.
 Create Gazebo Deep Sea World from Sketchfab Models

-## Step 2.1.
+## 2.1.
 Import and Position desired environmental deep-sea elements

-## Step 2.2.
+## 2.2.
 Import deep-sea creatures meshes

-## Step 2.3.
+## 2.3.
 Define "Actor" Behaviours for animals

 ## Step 3.
 Set Up Robot Teleoperation

-## Step 3.1.
+## 3.1.
 Map Desired motion in free space to thruster commands

-## Step 3.2.
+## 3.2.
 Implement Teleoperation Node

-## Step 3.3.
+## 3.3.
 Map Joystick or CLI commands to correct thrusters command

 ## Step 4.
 Set Up Arm Teleoperation

-## Step 4.1.
+## 4.1.
 Rely on the Teleoperation Node to include new arm-related commands

-## Step 4.2.
+## 4.2.
 Use Movit2 or ros2_control for Joint Control of the Arm

 ## Step 5 and so on ...